 2. A professional but beautiful resume

 Playful but elegant, our Windsor resume template is an example of how to balance professionalism with personality.
 Bold, colorful lines frame each section, and help guide the reader toward the most critical points of your experience.

 Not only that, but the extra-large header packs a visual punch, and guarantees that — if nothing else — the hiring manager will remember your name long after reading your resume.

 3. A bold & creative resume

 The “Jaipur” design from Etsy is confident, modern, and unabashedly creative.
-A large, colorful header immediately draws attention to your name, and adds a sense of balance to the vertically split layout.
+A large, colorful header immediately draws attention to your name, and adds a sense of balance to its vertically split resume layout.